 International Federation of Scholarly Associations of Management (IFSAM) Conference Proposals – Requested Information

-The nature of IFSAM with it’s diverse membership and communities of practice presents some challenges and opportunities to the planning of our regular bi-annual conferences.
-The normal process in recent years has been to approve a conference site “in principle” with the expectation that the conference organizers will submit a formal proposal for IFSAM Executive and Council approval.
+The nature of IFSAM with its diverse membership and communities of practice presents some challenges and opportunities to the planning of our regular bi-annual conferences.
+The normal process in recent years has been to approve a conference site “in principle” with the expectation that the conference organizers will submit a formal proposal for IFSAM Executive and General Assembly approval.
 To aid in the development of that proposal this document outlines the sections that should be included.

 Proposed organizing committee structure and appointees – What is the proposed structure and positions needed to carry out the conference planning?
 For example, who is the Conference Chair, the committee chairs for the different functions related to the general conference organization and local arrangements?
 The identification for specific individuals to perform the various roles is preferred.

 External distinguished, supportive members of the community worldwide might be involved.

 Conference venue – What is the proposed venue, facilities and supports that will be in place for the conference?
 The rooms, sizes of rooms, large meeting areas, location access (both handicap and travel), special arrangements that will be needed for travel, etc. should be outlined.